 Unlike a judge, a mediator has no legal authority to make any decisions about the case on their own.
 Their role is to ensure everyone understands where the other side is coming from.
 If both sides agree on a fair settlement during the mediation session, the mediator can help them put the agreement in writing and resolve the case without going to court.

 Should You Use Mediation in Your Personal Injury Case?

 Mediation is entirely voluntary, and whether it works depends on how willing both sides are to cooperate in finding a mutually agreeable solution.
 If one party is unwilling to negotiate in good faith, or if there’s an emotional side to the case that would make it hard to discuss things calmly, mediation might not be the best choice.

-An experienced attorney at Ostroff Injury Law can provide more information about mediation in a personal injury case.
+An experienced attorney at Ostroff Godshall Injury and Accident Lawyers can provide more information about mediation in a personal injury case.
 We are prepared to represent you and stand up for your best interests throughout the process.
 Call us today to learn more.